Activating Te Uru was held at Te Uru Waitakere Contemporary Gallery to celebrate the opening weekend of Te Uru after two years of construction.

 Architect’s tour: Julian Mitchell

 Special Members’ Event

 Our Education team also ran a Learning Centre drop-in station from 11am-3pm on both Saturday and Sunday.
-During these hours, visitors of all ages were invited to make bagdes, postcards and take part in a collaborative artwork on exhibit in our education gallery.
+During these hours, visitors of all ages were invited to make badges, postcards and take part in a collaborative artwork in our education gallery.
 This activity ensured that the exhibitions on during our opening weekend reached a broad audience, with events catered for families and arts professionals alike.

 1-2 November 2014

 View more images on our Facebook page here.